 Get the physique you've been wanting!
 Get strong, look great, and live a healthier lifestyle!

-Recover from your injury and return to your sport with Physical Therapy & Sports Rehab!
+Recover from your injury and return to your sport or activity quickly and safely!

 In the News

 California Dreaming Pays off for Compete Client Matt Caito

 Palm trees and sunny skies were the norm for Matt Caito growing up in Southern California, but so too were his dreams of becoming a professional hockey player.
 “When you think of California, you definitely don’t think of hockey.
 You think of the beaches and the warm weather,” says Caito.
 “My friends were playing baseball, football and basketball.
 The closest rink was about 30 miniutes away.
 My mom is from Maine and my dad is from the Boston area, so they grew up with hockey and got me hooked on it as well.”Caito was born in 1993 in Coto de Caza, California, at a time when Wayne Gretzky had been traded to the LA Kings, and hockey was taking off in “non-traditional” hockey markets such as SoCal.
 One of Caito’s favorite players growing up was Paul Kariya, who was the first superstar for the then Anaheim Mighty Ducks.
 Click here for the rest of the article.

 Compete Chosen for US Figure Skating National Network

 US Figure Skating has selected Chris Phillips, owner of Compete Sports Performance and Rehab, as an affiliate of the US Figure Skating's National Network of Sports Medicine Scientists and Providers.
 The purpose of the network is to assist figure skating athletes in identifying providers knowledgeable and interested in figure skating sports medicine.
 Skaters will use the network in obtaining education about skating sports sciences or obtain an evaluation of a current issue.

 For more information, please visit US Figure Skating.

 Compete Featured in the Lake Forest Business Spotlight